bralri/bralri/src/works/cloud-shelter.md

 <br>

-<p class="indent">In 2022, I launched <a href="https://cloudshelter.space" target="_blank" rel="noopener">Cloud Shelter</a>, an online gallery and project space that's dedicated to showcasing experimental digital art from artists of all disciplines.
+<p class="indent">In 2022, I launched <a href="https://cloudshelter.space" target="_blank" rel="noopener">Cloud Shelter</a> <sup><i class="fa-solid fa-arrow-up-right-from-square icon-grey"></i></sup>, an online gallery and project space that's dedicated to showcasing experimental digital art from artists of all disciplines.
 As an artist, I wanted to create a platform that would provide opportunities for artists to experiment and collaborate.</p>

 <p>I was frustrated with the opportunities available for showcasing experimental digital art and I wanted to create an inclusive environment that fosters creativity and innovation.
 I took it upon myself to learn to code and design a website to serve as the foundation for this new curatorial project.</p>